feernandobraga/Java-Week-3-Exercises/README.md

 - Exercise 5:
     * Write a program that reads an integer, and then finds and prints the whether it is even and odd integers.

+- Exercise 6:
+    * You have several pictures of different sizes that you would like to frame.
+    A local picture framing store offers two types of frames-regular and fancy.
+The frames are available in white and can be ordered in any color the customer desires.
+    Suppose that each frame is 1 inch wide.
+The cost of coloring the frame is $0.10 per inch.
+The cost of a regular frame is $0.15 per inch and the cost of a fancy frame is $0.25 per inch.
+    The customer can also choose to put crowns on the corners, which costs $0.35 per crown.
+    Write a program that prompts the user to input the following information and then output the cost of framing the picture:
+      *  a.
+The length and width, in inches, of the picture.
+      *  b.
+The type of the frame.
+      *  c.
+Customer's choice of color to color the frame.
+      *  d.
+If the user wants to add the crowns, then the number of crowns.